Protection from the Harmful Effects of the Sun

 - guidance for sunscreen manufacturers on labeling and testing products

-Manufacturers will be prohibited from claiming that a sunscreen product is "waterproof" or "sweatproof," of that it offers "instant protection."
-Also, sunscreen labels will no longer be allowed to claim that the product is a "sunblock."
+Manufacturers are prohibited from claiming that a sunscreen product is "waterproof" or "sweatproof," or that it offers "instant protection."
+Also, sunscreen labels can longer be allowed to claim that the product is a "sunblock."
 Water resistance claims on sunscreen labels must provide information about how long (40 minutes or 80 minutes) the SPF of the product is effective while swimming or sweating, based on tests.